PhilGreen-Dev/developer-guides/README.md

 ### 🌳 How to Navigate

-- Browse the guides listed above
+- Browse the guides listed above or visit our [GitHub Blog Page](https://philgreen-dev.github.io/developer-guides/) to explore all content.
-- Star this repository to stay updated with new content
+- Star this repository to stay updated with new content.
-- Feel free to open issues for questions or suggestions for new topics
+- Feel free to open issues for questions or suggestions for new topics.

 ### 🌎 Contributing to the Ecosystem

 Your insights can help this knowledge base grow!
 If you're interested in contributing or have suggestions for new topics, please check out our [Contributing Guidelines](CONTRIBUTING.md).

 ### 🌻 Stay Connected

 - [Follow me on GitHub](https://github.com/PhilGreen-Dev)